bilalazh/Google-Chivo-Font-On-every-website-/README.md

 - Monospace font
 - Icons - this theme is set up to ignore icons and doesn't mess up icons on most websites (There were issues on some websites).

-> _Note:_ Sometimes causes glitch like text duplication on some website when you highlight the text.
-Some known websites where I have seen this style glitch are GitHub, Google Collab.

 ## Known Issues <a name="known-issues"></a>